 “Red Tails,” I suppose, will be a fascinating case study.
 And if people, of any kind, don’t want to see it?
 Then they don’t, even if Lucas makes you feel guilty.
 I’m not asking anybody to explain.
 The previews don’t excite me, and it’s got Terence Howard cuba Gooding, Jr. in it.
 Again, I’m not the guy they’re going to reach.

 That’s the thing: when I say I’m not asking anyone to explain, I mean anyone.
 Nothing blows my mind more than hearing people get self-righteous about what other people do with their leisure time.
 They don’t wanna read a book when they get off work?
 Neither do I. Say something.

-And ultimately, that’s what it will come down to at the box office with “Red Tails.”
-Do people want to watch the movie?
+And ultimately, that’s what it will come down to at the box office with “Red Tails.” ?
 Why they do and don’t?
 That’s for the studio to figure out.

 If you don’t, they already think they know why.
 There’s little chance they’ll consider it further.
 And guess what?
 That’ll happen whether I go watch the movie or not.